SmartsquareGmbH/mqtt-admin-starter/README.md

     fun register() {

+        // Registers a client to authenticate via clientId and password.
         // Can consume a various number of acl rules:
         // AclRule(login: String, topic: String, action: String, allow: Boolean)
         // Where login is some clientId and action is "pub"|"sub"|"pubsub"